 plus - Landguard Fort

-, open daily 9-6, is well worth the trip alone!
-Watch the enormous cargo ships go past while you enjoy a relaxing coffee and a tasty meal in the Cafe - all day breakfasts, fresh fish and chips, snacks, butties, salads, cakes, ice creams, teas and coffees.
+is well worth the trip alone.
+Here you can sit outside (or inside if you prefer) and watch the enormous cargo ships go past while you enjoy a relaxing coffee and a tasty meal in the Cafe pondering on the exotic cargo contained in these vessels.
+The Cafe offers all day breakfasts, fresh fish and chips, snacks, butties, salads, cakes, ice creams, teas and coffees.

 The Felixstowe Museum